NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Jennifer Panicko, Registered Dietitian at NorthShore, discusses the big benefits of adding any of these five seeds to your already healthy diet:

 Flax seeds.
 Small but mighty, flax seeds are brimming with nutritional value.
-They contain heart-healthy omega-3 fatty acids, lignans—which are plant-based phytoestrogen that have been shown to lower one’s risk for some types of cancer—and both soluble and insoluble fiber.
+They contain heart-healthy omega-3 fatty acids, lignans—which are plant-based phytoestrogen that has been shown to lower one’s risk for some types of cancer—and both soluble and insoluble fiber.
 Make sure to grind the seeds before consuming to ensure you get their full benefits.
-Recipe: Date and oat muffins with flax seeds